Soil Amendment Service

 The healthier the soil, the healthier your lawn will be.
-ExperiGreen’s soil amendment service provides a lawn care expert to test the balance of alkalinity and acidity of your soil to determine the proper amount of lime needed.
+ExperiGreen’s soil amendments service provides a lawn care expert to test the balance of alkalinity and acidity of your soil to determine the proper amount of lime needed.

-Soil Amendment Service
+Soil Amendments Service

-At ExperiGreen we offer a comprehensive list of lawn services.
+At ExperiGreen we offer a comprehensive list of soil amendments and lawn services.
 We also offer Perimeter Pest Control and Mosquito Control services.
 In some markets, we are proud to offer Professional Tree & Shrub Care Service as well.
 A key beneficial service that we often recommend is a soil amendment.
 In most cases, this would be an application of lime, but sulfur may be used in areas of high pH or alkaline soils.
 Soil amendments work to modify the soil pH slightly, which improves nutrient uptake.
 If soils are too acidic or alkaline, they tend to “tie up” the nutrients applied to the lawn.
 Your lawn is then better able to utilize the nutrients from our professional fertilizers.

 Soil pH is a key factor in plants like grass, trees and shrubs ability to grow well and thrive.
 It is a measure of a soil’s relative acidity or alkalinity.
 Soils that have too high of a pH (alkaline soils) or too low of a pH (acidic soils) impede a plants ability to take up and utilize nutrients.
 Lime or sulfur are common soil amendments applied to lawns and landscape areas to modify the soil pH.

-Benefits Of Our Soil Amendment Services
+Benefits Of Our

 Most types of grass grow best when they have a pH between 6 and 7.
 If your pH is below 5.5, lawn growth gets stunted and the health of the lawn can be compromised.
 Adding lime to your turf reduces the acidity of the lawn.